lyokha/vim-xkbswitch/README.md

 will have syntax id 'mdictOriginal' and content of the second column - 'mdictTranslated'.

-In .vimrc following lines must be put:
+In .vimrc following lines must be added:

 ```vim
 let g:mdict_synroles = ['mdictOriginal', 'mdictTranslated']